bensutherland/amplitools/README.md

 ```

 ## F. Database storage ##
-This section will provide suggestions as to how to best store amplicon sequence data from variantCaller outputs.
-Note that this is only a general suggestion, and each end-user will decide what is best for their storage approach.
+This section provides suggestions to maintain amplicon sequence data from variantCaller outputs for long-term storage.
+It is only a suggestion, and there would be many other equally good or better approaches.

-Although building a database, curating, and then saving is a good approach, here we take the approach of (1) keeping all raw data separate from the main repo; (2) copying in a component of the raw data to a fresh instance of the main repo; (3) saving out a genepop or rubias file as a 'curated dataset'.
+Although building a database, curating, and then saving it out may be a good approach, here we suggest the following:
+1. keep all raw data stored separately from amplitools;
+2. copy in a specific raw data runs to a fresh instance of the main repo;
+3. save an output file in standard genetics format (e.g., rubias) as a 'curated dataset'.
 This will be date-stamped, and then should not be altered.
 If it needs to be altered, return to the start and re-run.

-There are several tips on how to manage this:
+Here are several tips on how to manage this:

-#### Create a hierarchical folder structure for raw data  ####
+#### Sugg.
+1: create a hierarchical folder structure for raw data  ####
 On the server/ computer, in a safe and permanent location, do the following:
 ```
 # note: this is an example using the C. gigas amplicon panel